VeriorPies/MineCloud/README.md

 All of the common config files for hosting a general multiplayer game server are placed under the `minecloud_configs` folder, these files include:
   - `MineCloud-Configs.ts`: Contain the most basic configs.
   - server/
-    - `start_server.sh`: Script to start the game server
+    - `start_server.sh`: Script being placed in the server folder to start the game server.
+MineCloud will run this script to start the server
-    - `stop_server.sh`: Script to stop the game server
+    - `stop_server.sh`: Script being placed in the server folder to stop the game server.
+MineCloud will run this script to stop the server
     - `server.zip`: This will be deployed and unzipped into the `/server` folder when `DEPLOY_LOCAL_SERVER_EXECUTABLE ` is set to true in `MineCloud-Configs.ts` (when creating `server.zip`, make sure all the files are at the top level)
   - advanced_configs/
     - `custom-instance-init.ts`: Custom EC2 init configs.
 This will be executed before other EC2 init processes (except local `server.zip` deployment - this can allow us to grant execution permission to server executable if needed)
     - `get_connection_count.sh`: Override the `get_current_connection_count()` method to return how many players are currently connected.
-When the return is zero, the server will auto shut down.
+When the return is zero, the server will auto shut down
     - `port-configs.ts`: To configure which ports should be opened